UPDATED: AUGUST 24, 2022 | 1 MIN READ

 Keeps lines of communication open

 Sometimes you have concerns that don’t warrant an individual visit to your doctor.
-Your annual exam gives you the opportunity to voice these concerns.
+Your annual exam allows you to voice these concerns.
 During these exams, your doctor also asks questions to put together a family medical history, which can be used to identify potential future health risks.

 Who Doesn’t Need a Physical Exam Every Year?

 Annual visits with your doctor are considered a foundation for good care.
-However, younger adults in their 20s in good health can get a physical every two to three years.
-If you’re in your 30s and 40s and feel healthy, it is recommended at least every other year that you make an appointment for a physical exam.
+However, in good health, younger adults in their 20s can get a physical every two to three years.
+If you’re in your 30s and 40s and feel healthy, it is recommended that you make an appointment for a physical exam at least every other year.

 Annual physical examination of women aged 40+